 My answer – having been born and raised in England – was a hazy beach, lined with palm trees under a cloudless sky.

 But for Kim, my exotic is her home.
 Our rockstar developer told us that the most exotic place that she’d been to was the place she was born: a farm in the Philippines, mango trees and pigs included.

 And for Jill, BSTRO’s founder, it was a heartwarming and heartbreaking journey to Burkina Faso, where the most exotic thing the children she met in the villages outside of Ouagadougou had ever seen was her own skin and eye color.

-Canadian natives Mack and Scott had their most exotic experiences in Las Vegas and on a Thai beach, respectively, while Antonio (from Macedonia) fell in love with the charm of Fijian culture.
-Lisa’s exotic adventure was meeting flamingos in the wild, while Megan’s involved sleeping in a camper in a Walmart parking lot.
+Canadian natives Mack and Scott had their most exotic experiences in Las Vegas and on a Thai beach.
+Lisa’s exotic adventure involved meeting flamingos in the wild, while Megan’s involved sleeping in a camper in a Walmart parking lot.